Critical Behavior of Topological Kondo Insulators: Conclusion and Outlook

-\textit{Conclusion and Outlook} - We investigated the thermodynamics of a Kondo system using (1) a simple four-band model to study the topological phase transitions, (2) a partitioned sample of SmB$_6$ to measure the heat capacity and (3) a more detailed ten-band model to compute the low-$T$ heat capacity of SmB$_6$.
-In both theoretical cases, we used a slave-boson mean-field approximation.
-We found that Kondo insulators obey the same universality rule as the five most common topological insulator models, namely, the phase transition from the topological to the trivial (BI) phase at the edge is one order lower than at the bulk \cite{kempkes2016universalities}.
-Furthermore, we see that this universal behavior can be understood by considering the critical exponents of the system.
-Based on the experiment and the calculations for SmB$_6$, we conclude that topological surface states are {\it{not}} responsible for the puzzling upturn in the heat capacity.
-The idea that the anomalous heat capacity in SmB$_6$ is not a boundary effect is further supported by other recent papers by e.g. Knolle et al.~\cite{knolle2017excitons}, where it is shown that the heat capacity could be explained by considering bulk excitons, or the work by Tan et al.~\cite{Tan}, where they look into bulk-like quantum osscilations.
-However, recent muon Knight shift experiments suggest the low-temperature excitonic mode would not contribute to thermodynamic quantities as previously thought~\cite{Akintola}.
-According to our results, although the surface states provide a qualitative upturn in the heat capacity, it is nearly impossible to measure this effect, as it is extremely small, compared to the actual upturn of the surface states, even for a very thin sample of only a 100 atomic layers.
+We investigated the thermodynamics of a Kondo system using both a simple four-band model to study the topological phase transitions, and a more detailed ten-band model to compute the low-$T$ heat capacity of SmB$_6$.
+In both cases, we used a slave-boson mean-field approximation.
+We found that Kondo insulators obey the same universality rule as the five most common topological insulator models, namely, the phase transition at the edge is one order lower than at the bulk.\cite{kempkes2016universalities} Furthermore, we see that this universal behavior can be understood by considering the critical exponents of the system.
+When calculating the critical exponents, care should be taken to select the right parameter range: as $V_c$ is calculated with numerical precision, $\Delta G(V=V_c,k=0)$ will only be zero up to the same precision.